 For one, this enables faster delivery without compromising quality.
-In order to ensure outstanding results and exceptional customer satisfaction, change can be made at any point in time in the process.
-This agility and flexible execution make space for continuous chances of improvement.
-As such, the end results will include:
+To ensure outstanding results and exceptional customer satisfaction, change can be made at any point in time in the process.
+This agility and flexible execution make space for continuous chances for improvement.
+As such, the results will include:

 - Increased customer satisfaction

 - Fulfillment of commitments — you make a promise, you keep a promise

 Some of the key markers of a successful adaptive portfolio management system are:

 - Superior customer satisfaction is the ultimate end goal in every phase of the operation